gitit36/Underpass-Water-Level-Prediction-LSTM/README.md

 15. solar irradiance
 16. dew point

 With the above data, I have put together a dataset of 132480 rows and 65 columns.
 This is a dataset of weather status for every 1 minute from 2021-06-01 00:00 to 2021-08-31 23:59.
-In order to achieve the purpose of the project, the dataset has been
+In order to achieve the purpose of the project, the dataset has been filtered out to report every 10 minutes, therefore from 2021-06-01 00:00 to 2021-08-31 23:50.

+Then we used LSTM to render prediction.
+The number of input features is 7 and that of output classes is 3.
+The train data will be fed to the model with the batch size of 32 and the sequence length of 6.
+In other words, I will use the past 60 minutes of weather metadata to predict the next 10, 30, and 60 minutes of the given time.